markkurossi/iql/README.md

  - `comma`=*rune*: use *rune* to separate columns
  - `comment`=*rune*: skip lines starting with *rune*
  - `trim-leading-space`: trim leading space from columns
- - `headers`: the first line of the CSV data is a header line and its names are used to map select columns into CSV record columns
+ - `noheaders`: the first line of the CSV data is not a header line.
+You must use column indices to select columns from the data.

 For example, if you input file is as follows: